DTC Messages and Procedures

 Binary Encoding with Fixed Length Strings

 In the case of binary encoding, existing defined structure fields will not change.
 New fields can be added to an existing message at the end of the structure.
-When there are new messages added to the DTC Protocol or new fields added to a structure, then the protocol version number in the LOGON_REQUEST and LOGON_RESPONSE messages will be incremented.

 Get functions are provided for accessing the structure fields safely.
 These functions will do structure size checks to ensure there are no memory access violations.
 Set functions are supported for text strings.